-The majority of government grants for entrepreneurs and small businesses require the business to be registered.
+Most government grants for entrepreneurs and small businesses require the business to be registered.

-Every business requires funding, and when it is necessary to apply for funds from external sources such as banks, the government, or investors, it is only your certificate of incorporation and other incorporation documents that can initiate and facilitate this process.
+Every business requires funding, and when it is necessary to apply for funds from external sources such as banks, the government, or investors, it is only your certificate of incorporation and other incorporation documents that can start and facilitate this process.

 When you register your business, you have more opportunities to secure loans, investments, and grants from the government and other external bodies than when you make individual applications.

 To open a business bank account, you must provide proof that your company is properly registered with the state.